Witches of Mystic Hollow, Book One

 Chloe sits on my bed cross-legged with her arms folded in front of her chest.
 Her waist-long hair is a total and utter mess.
-She probably washed it last night before bed to save some time in the morning, which turned out to be a terrible idea.
+She probably washed it last night before going bed to save some time in the morning, which turned out to be a terrible idea.

 “There’s nowhere else to look.”